ankitects/anki-manual/src/editing.md

 **Reverse text direction** is useful if you are studying languages that display text from right to left (RTL), such as Arabic or Hebrew.
-This setting currently only controls editing; to make sure the text displays correctly during review, you’ll need to adjust your [template](templates/styling.md).
+This setting currently only controls editing; to make sure the text displays correctly during review, you'll need to adjust your [template](templates/styling.md).

 After you have added fields, you will probably want to add them to the front